-We recognize, respect and support the various faith commitments of our diverse clientele; SEED is motivated and grounded in decades of Lutheran tradition and Christian values: acceptance, grace, forgiveness, and renewal inspired by Jesus Christ.
+We recognize, respect and support the various faith commitments of our diverse clientele; SEED (Spiritual Engagement, Education, & Development) is motivated and grounded in decades of Lutheran tradition and Christian values: acceptance, grace, forgiveness, and renewal inspired by Jesus Christ.
 Embedded into our programming, SEED is a healing network that promotes personal growth, renewed relationships and the development of spirit-filled lives.

 In response to God's love and grace in Jesus Christ, the SEED Program assesses our children's spirituality and engages children, staff, and volunteers in developing spirit-filled lives, bringing healing and growth according to His grace.
 Lutheran Child and Family Services seeks to provide each of our clients, as well as staff and volunteers, with the resources they require to deepen their religious and spiritual lives and to discover who they are.

 In the past forty years or so, a substantial amount of research has shown that there exists an empirical link between religion and mental and physical health.
 In fact, multiple studies have suggested that people who perceive closeness to a just and benevolent God experience less depression and higher self-esteem, less loneliness, and greater relational maturity, as well as greater capacity for dealing with stress.
 The SEED program seeks to deepen our children's spiritual experience and to use spirituality as a tool and avenue for healing.

 Upon arrival, each child is assessed to gauge their interest or relationship with whichever higher power they revere.
 Though we are a faith-based organization, affiliated with the Evangelical Lutheran Church of America and the Lutheran Church - Missouri Synod, we believe in and are committed to the freedom of expression and worship for each and every one with and for whom we work.